dp-69/xpm/README.md

 #### Ubuntu

 The following instructions assume that vcpkg's repository will be cloned into the user's home folder (`cd ~`), and that all commands are issued from a terminal.
-Note that Step 1 may take at least an hour to execute and occupy around 100 GB of free storage.
+Note that Step 1 may take at least an hour to execute.

 - Required Ubuntu packages (install with `sudo apt install`)